frame-lang/frame_transpiler/docs/source/advanced_frame/system_start.rst

     -machine-

-    $Start
+    $StartHere

-The start state is different from all the other states as it is the only one that is not first entered via a state change or transition.
-In Frame, transitions perform three important state initialization activities:
+An important implementation detail is that the start state is different from all other states as it is the only one that is not first entered via a state change or transition.
+This is important as transitions are the means by which all other states are initialized.
+The state initialization steps during a transition are:

 #.
-Send enter event
+Initialize the state parameters
 #.
-Set enter event parameters
+Initialize the state variables
 #.
-Set state parameters
+Initialize the enter event parameters
+#.
+Send state the enter event and trigger the enter event handler

 For instance: